1945 All-Ireland Senior Hurling Championship final

 The 1945 All-Ireland Senior Hurling Championship Final was the 58th All-Ireland Final and the culmination of the 1945 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match was held at Croke Park, Dublin, on 2 September 1945, between Kilkenny and Tipperary.
-The Leinster champions lost to their Munster opponents on a score line of 5-6 to 3-6.
+The Leinster champions lost to their Munster opponents on a score line of 5–6 to 3–6.
+Tipperary were captained by John Maher.